St. Spyridon Greek Orthodox Christian Church

 Please take a moment to reflect upon your stewardship offering to your parish so we can continue to provide for you and your family and the needs of the parish as well.

-So, we respectfully ask that you help us to finish strong in our collective 2024 stewardship efforts.
-You may do this online at www.stspyridon.org, or contribute via ACH (through your bank), or call the office at 619-297-4165.
+Thus, we respectfully ask that you help us to finish strong in our collective 2024 stewardship efforts.
+You may do this online at www.stspyridon.org, or contribute via ACH (through your bank), or call the office at 619-297-4165 for assistance.

 Over the years Father Andrew has reminded us that “Everything flows from the Divine Liturgy.”
 Your support of our parish's Stewardship Program allows us to robustly provide this sacred blessing and support the forty-three ministries of the Parish/Church.
 Thank you!